bysnupy/openshift_trainings/v3.5/memos/non_ha_installation.md

 ### Pre-installation tasks

-* Step1: subscription registration
+* subscription registration using RHSM

-* Step2: installation of required packages for initial setting up
+* installation of required packages for initial setting up

-* Step3: disabled the useless services
+* disabled the useless services, firewalld

+* ensuring access with passwordless between hosts

-* Step4: enabled the required services
+* enabled the required services, NetworkManager and docker

 * Step5: customizes the configurations of target nodes
-  * node server's hostname resolution is required
+  * node server's hostnames and wildcard domain name resolution is required
   * the time is synchonized by NTP on all nodes

 * docker install and enabled with dedicated block volume